conceptsandbeyond/ATM-Project/Workshop/Lab 4 - Mock testing.md

 2. Open file - ATM04\SRC\ATM\ATM.cs.
 Notice how the new application logic is using the IAccountService calls.

-3. You would need to create a mock function to simulate the behaviour of the third party application.
-Review the previously created step definitions file and add mock functionality ***using Moq***
+3. Your task is to create a mock function to simulate the behaviour of the third party application.

-4. Use this file to add steps - ATM04\Tests\StepDefinitions\ATMOperationsSteps.cs
+4. Review the previously created step definitions file and add mock functionality ***using Moq*** Use this file to add your steps - ATM04\Tests\StepDefinitions\ATMOperationsSteps.cs

 Once the application logic is added you can run the tests.

-Run the following commands to run the tests.
+Run the following command from your terminal to run the tests.

 ```
+cd ATM04
 dotnet test
 ```